Chewieez/backend-capstone/README.md

 # Freshie & Zero Sales Rep Portal

 ## Summary and Features
-This application will serve as a way for Sales Reps and business owners (Administrators) to visualize their current Whole Sale accounts and quickly see the status of each store, each store's location on a map and when each store last ordered.
+This application will serve as a way for Sales Reps(Users) and business owners (Administrators) to visualize their current Wholesale accounts(Stores) and quickly see the status of each store, each store's location on a map and when each store placed an order last.

 * Users/Sales Reps can see a display of the stores that they service that sell Freshie and Zero jewelry on a Google Map.
   - The color of the store pin indicates the status of the store.